RnodeC/RnodeC.rke2/README.md

 Requirements
 ------------

 At least a single vm.
-The `rke2_role: server|agent` host or group var determines how the node gets deployed.

 Role Variables
 --------------

+The `rke2_role: server|agent` host or group var determines how the node gets deployed.
+So these should be configured in inventory or group_vars of your playbook.
+Defaults to server.

-No variables are required for this role.
+No other variables are required for this role.
 See `defaults/main.yaml` for full list of available variables and their default values.
 Here are a few that you might likely want to apply:

 ```
 rke2_channel: stable
 rke2_token: badsecret
-rke2_api_hostname: server
-rke2_api_domain: local
+rke2_api_ip: 192.168.1.200
+rke2_api_fqdn: rke2.local
 ```

 #### rke2_channel

 This variable can be "stable", "latest", "testing", or a valid kubernetes major/minor version (i.e. "v1.24").
 The ansible role will pull down the latest available rke2 version that corresponds to the channel.

+Alternatively, you can use an explicit rke2_version, such as `rke2_version: v1.23.17+rke2r1`

 Dependencies
 ------------